 The returns on the investments from the Issuer through its subsidiaries are highly susceptible to fluctuations in equity, fixed income and property markets.
 The Issuer, through its subsidiaries, bears all the risk associated with its investments for own risk.
 Fluctuations in the equity, fixed income and property markets affect the Issuer's profitability and capital position.
 A decline in any of these markets will lead to a reduction of unrealised gains in the asset or result in unrealised losses and could result in impairments and additional losses.
-Any decline in the market values of these assets reduces the Issuer's solvency, which could materially adversely impact the Issuer's financial condition and the Issuer's ability to attract or conduct new business.
-The value of the Issuer's own risk fixed income portfolio could be affected by changes in the credit rating of the issuer of the securities as well as by liquidity generally in the bond markets.
-When the credit rating of the issuer of the debt securities falls, the value of the fixed income security may also decline.
+Any decline in the market values of these assets reduces the Issuer's solvency, which could adversely impact the Issuer's financial condition and the Issuer's ability to attract or conduct new business.